 Miller also has an AV Preeminent® Peer Review Rating TM from Martindale-AVVO®.
 In 2011, he was inducted as a fellow of the American College of Environmental Lawyers.

-Distinguished Achievement – Alumni in Public Service
+Distinguished Achievement – Public Service

 Kenneth Kupfner ’98